 We must be able to identify who is on campus and who our students are at all times to keep them safe.
 Lanyards with ID cards must be worn and visible at all times.

-Anyone attending college who has currently lost their lanyard must report to main reception first to be issued with a temporary replacement.
+Anyone attending college who has lost their lanyard must report to Digital Engagement Team and a replacement will be issued.

 If you have any health and safety concerns on campus, or concerns for individuals you can report them via our online reporting form.
 This is also a place where you can share ideas for improving our systems and processes and improving college life while social distancing applies.